logaretm/logaretm/README.md

 # Hi 👋

-Senior Software Engineer [@Rasayel](https://github.com/rasayel). with 8+ years of experience building high-performance web applications and real-time solutions and collaborating global teams.
+Senior Software Engineer with 8+ years of experience building high-performance web applications.
 Expert in JavaScript, TypeScript, Vue.js, and GraphQL.
 Passionate about building high-quality products, enhancing DX, and guiding teams toward technical excellence.

 ## Stuff that I do: